 Fortunately, first responders are starting to recognize and understand the benefits of getting specialized trauma treatment.
 Now more than ever, public safety professionals are accessing services to heal and overcome trauma.

 Law enforcement, fire fighters, paramedics, EMTs, and other first responders may commonly struggle with depression, anxiety, post-traumatic stress, and more.

 I have first responders in my own family and with some close friends.
 Seeing the repetitive trauma they are thrust into should never be ignored.

-If you feel you are experiencing heightened anxiety, depression or symptoms of ptsd please put some focus on yourself obtain care.
+If you feel you are experiencing heightened anxiety, depression or symptoms of ptsd please put some focus on yourself and obtain care.

-Feel free to schedule an appointment so the process can begin of giving you relief.
+Don't hesitate to schedule an appointment so the process can begin of giving you relief.